information-safety/information-safety.github.io/_posts/2023-10-31-security-differently.md

 1. A focus on positive measures of security performance (Security Metrics).
 A security team is still needed to measure security outcomes, like successfully defending against an attack, as well as measures that have been shown to contribute to success, like security updates and secure configuration.

 1. A significant reduction of security policies and procedures, along with training on Security Differently concepts.
-The Australian grocery Wooolworth's found that the combination of eliminating national safety procedures and training in Safety Differently led to the best outcomes: fewer accidents in the store, along with the highest levels of safety ownership and engagement.
+The Australian grocery Woolworth's found that the combination of eliminating national safety procedures and training in Safety Differently led to the best outcomes: fewer accidents in the store, along with the highest levels of safety ownership and engagement.

 1. Asking, not telling.
 While ownership shifts to the Technology team, security expertise is still needed, to coach and support security performance - advising developers on how to fix security bugs - and develop new capacities to address novel threats (the [Solarwinds Attack](https://en.wikipedia.org/wiki/2020_United_States_federal_government_data_breach) is an example).
 Simply asking teams, "what do you need to be secure?" is a key part of improving their performance.